 You can configure the scanner intervals, delays, and orientation, and specify storage of snapshots from the scanner.
 Note that you can also configure intervals and orientation from the Port Scanner window.
-See Scanner Options (on page 109),.
+See Scanner Options (on page 114).
 However, snapshot settings only appear in the User Preferences > Port Scanner Settings page.

-When enabled, snapshots are stored on an accessible USB device.
+When enabled, snapshots are stored on an accessible USB device or mounted network storage.
 The image saved is the thumbnail image from the scanner.
-Sub-directories are created on the USB drive per KX device, named after the device, port by number and name.
+Sub-directories are created on the location per KX device, named after the device, port by number and name.
 Images are named by timestamp.
 Duplicate KX devices with the same name will all use the same directory.

-You must have the "Scanner Snapshots" permission to capture snapshots from the scanner.
-See User Groups (on page 182).
+You must have the "Record Scanner Snapshots" permission to capture snapshots from the scanner.
+See User Groups (on page 184).

-To configure port scanner settings:
+- ► To configure port scanner settings:

-1. If not displayed, launch the User Station Configuration window.
-See User Station Configuration (on page 66).
+- 1. If not displayed, launch the User Station Configuration window.
+See User Station Configuration (on page 73).

 - 2. Click Preferences > Port Scanner Settings.
 The Port Scanner Settings page opens, showing the current preferences.

-- indicates the setting is enabled.
+- G indicates the setting is enabled.

 - O indicates the setting is disabled.